NAEP-AS-Challenge/reading-prediction/readme.md

     place (for more information about quadratic weighted kappa, see information below).
 For the purposes of the competition, each item is weighted equally.
-This analysis will be performed separately for the Item-specific model and for the Generic model.
+This analysis will be performed separately for the Item-specific models and for the Generic model.

     a.
 Results shall be numerically ranked from most accurate to least accurate, and the top responses will be chosen for prize awards and